Ports in the back panel of mainboard

 1. PS/2 port (PlayStation 2)

-PS/2 port is used to connect mouse (green port) and keyboard (purple port) on mainboard.
-These two ports must be properly mounted, not interchangeable.
+The PS/2 port on the mainboard helps connect the mouse (green port) and keyboard (purple port).
+These two ports are not interchangeable and must be properly plugged in.
 The PS/2 port has 6 pins.

 PS/2 port